technicated/ts-enums/README.md

 Well, unfortunately this is not possible today...
 Maybe this can be introduced in TypeScript and compiled down to something in JavaScript, or it could be proposed as an Ecma feature, but surely it won't land in a couple of days!

 This library tries to fill this gap, by introducing helper types and functions alongside a set of **_conventions_** to effectively use them.
+This will allow you to define your sum types / discriminated unions / tagged unions in TypeScript!

+**IMPORTANT NOTE:** Please be aware that for the scope of this library, the term **enum** will be used to refer to discriminated unions and not to the basic enum feature that TypeScript provides.

-Let's start!
+That aside, let's start!

 # Table of contents